swainechen/chenlab-training/websites/gis-aws/content/07-Create-Image/02-StopIntsnace.md

 tags = ["tutorial", "aws console", "ec2"]
 +++

 We will now stop the running instance.
-Before we proceed it is a good idea to gracefully stop any running applications and ensure that data is saved.
+Before we proceed, it is a good idea to stop any running applications and ensure that data is saved.
 Stopping an instance is equivalent to turning off your computer/server.

-**NOTE**: It is best practices but not mandatory to stop the instance before creating the image.
-However while creating the image the instance will undergo a reboot, hence make sure there are no applications running.
+**NOTE**: It is best practices, but not mandatory, to stop the instance before creating the image.
+However while creating the image the instance will undergo a reboot, so make sure there are no applications running.

-1. Before stopping let us copy all the required data from /tmp to a more persistent storage as stopping the instance will clear out /tmp.
-Copy all the required files to the EBS volume we mounted at **/mnt/volume1** before proceeding.
+1. Before stopping, copy all the required data from /tmp to a more persistent storage as stopping the instance will clear out /tmp.
+Copy all the required files to the EBS volume we mounted previously, at **/mnt/volume1**, before proceeding.

 ```bash
 cp -ax /tmp/fastq /mnt/volume1/